 So you’ve found yourself in a situation where you appear destined to rent in perpetuity, while the prospect of homeownership grows increasingly distant.
 You are not alone.
-In fact, you are one of many who has fallen victim to what is commonly referred to as “the rent trap”.
+In fact, you are one of many who have fallen victim to what is commonly referred to as “the rent trap”.

 Why you need to escape the ‘rent trap’